horatiu665/tweetlistener/wiki/tests/summer.md

 SELECT DATE_FORMAT(DATE_SUB(`created_at`, INTERVAL MOD(DAY(`created_at`), 3) DAY), '%Y-%m-%d') as DATES, Count(*) AS COUNT FROM `godzilla` WHERE (`created_at` BETWEEN '2015-06-01 00:00:00' AND '2015-09-01 00:00:00' ) group by DATES

+The query generates compact charts with a good overview, but some of the games have interesting evolutions near their release dates, therefore the query was modified to include every day instead of 3 days at a time - by changing the number inside the MOD() function to 1.

+Later on it was clear that the format %Y-%m-%d was too long, and it was changed to %m-%d for two of the games.
+For one of the games (Rise of incarnates), the data was not saved in the database by mistake, only in a text file as backup.
+As such, charts could not be made using this method, leaving this game for later analysis.

+#### Tweets per date.
+Raw data

+Here are the distributions of tweets per 3 days per game, along with the games' release dates marked on the charts.

+- add images here with some descriptions
+- see images in folder tweethistograms/